Chariot Learning

 This explanation also helps understand why mechanical pencils are not permitted on the SAT or ACT.
 Pencil refills are sold in different widths, leading to varying levels of hardness and blackness.
 If you want to be #1 on test day, be sure to pack your trust #2s.
 And don’t forget a quality eraser!

-pencils test day
+holiday pencils test day

 Mike Bergin

 Tens of thousands of students a year prep for the SAT & ACT through programs Mike Bergin created or organized.
-After over 20 years of intensive experience in the industry, he knows what works in test prep and what doesn’t.
-Mike founded Chariot Learning in 2009 to deliver on the promise of what truly transformative, individualized education can and should be.
+After more than 30 years of intensive experience in the education industry, he's done it all as a teacher, tutor, director, curriculum developer, blogger, podcaster, and best-selling author.
+Mike founded Chariot Learning in 2009 to deliver on the promise of what truly transformative individualized education can and should be.

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *